Andrzej Krakowski: Career

-In 1970, alongside David Lynch, Terrence Malick, Paul Schrader and Jeremy Kagan, he became a producing auditor, and then fellow, at the American Film Institute.
+In 1970, alongside David Lynch, Terrence Malick, Paul Schrader, and Jeremy Kagan, he became a producing auditor, and then a fellow, at the American Film Institute.
 During this period he worked on and line-produced several films for his AFI colleagues: Terrence Malick's Lanton Mills, Richard Patterson's Open Window, Jeremy Kagan's Love Song by Charles Faberman and Oscar Williams' The Final Comedown, launching careers of such actors as Ron Rifkin and Billy Dee Williams.
 Some of those films attained a cult status and are being taught at American colleges as part of a film curriculum.

 Upon completing his education Krakowski joined YASNY Productions, Inc. as head of production.
-Among films, he had green-lighted and supervised production of was the 1976 Oscar-nominated feature-length documentary California Reich.
-After leaving YASNY, he continued producing films with his own Filmtel, Inc, including Portrait of a Hitman, starring Rod Steiger and Jack Palance, and White Dragon, with Christopher Lloyd and Dee Wallace Stone.
+Among films he had green-lighted and supervised production was the 1976 Oscar-nominated feature-length documentary California Reich.
+After leaving YASNY, he continued producing films with his own Filmtel, Inc., including Portrait of a Hitman, starring Rod Steiger and Jack Palance, and White Dragon, with Christopher Lloyd and Dee Wallace Stone.
 The latter was the first co-production between CBS Films and Perspektywa, a Polish government-owned studio.
 In less than three years, Filmtel grew from a small production company into an international production and distribution conglomerate with offices in Los Angeles, New York, London, and Sydney.
 Expanding into television, Filmtel co-financed and distributed such successful TV shows as The Richard Simmons Show (for 4 years #1 daily-strip show in the country) and Showtime's XIV International Championship of Magic, hosted by the legendary Tony Randall.

-After selling Filmtel, Krakowski returned to his first love, and today his screenwriting credits include: Triumph of the Spirit, starring Willem Dafoe and Edward James Olmos, Eminent Domain, with Donald Sutherland and Anne Archer, Tides of War, a vehicle for Ernest Borgnine and David Soul, Genghis Khan with Charlton Heston, Ogniem i Mieczem (With Fire and Sword), the highest-grossing film in Poland, as well as Managua, with Louis Gossett, Jr and Assumpta Serna in the lead.
-Facing the loss of his wife to breast cancer, Krakowski wrote, produced and directed a feature-length documentary The Politics of Cancer, which received theatrical distribution in the U.S., and were shown at the Cannes, Palm Springs and Santa Barbara Film Festivals.
+After selling Filmtel, Krakowski returned to his first love.
+Today his screenwriting credits include: Triumph of the Spirit, starring Willem Dafoe and Edward James Olmos, Eminent Domain, with Donald Sutherland and Anne Archer, Tides of War, a vehicle for Ernest Borgnine and David Soul, Genghis Khan with Charlton Heston, Ogniem i Mieczem (With Fire and Sword), the highest-grossing film in Poland, as well as Managua, with Louis Gossett, Jr and Assumpta Serna in the lead.
+Facing the loss of his wife to breast cancer, Krakowski wrote, produced, and directed a feature-length documentary The Politics of Cancer, which received theatrical distribution in the U.S., and was shown the Cannes, Palm Springs, and Santa Barbara Film Festivals.